status-im/status-mobile/doc/pixel-perfection.md

 # Pixel Perfection
 The Status Mobile team aims to align the design implementation perfectly according to a given screens respective Figma design spec.

-Currently the Figma Designs match up with an "iPhone 11 Pro" screen size.
+Currently, the Figma Designs match up with an "iPhone 13" screen size.

 To test your implementation is correct you can take the following steps

 - Open a new Figma file so that you have write privileges.
 - Copy in the component or screen from the Figma file.

-- Using the "iPhone 11 Pro" simulator (it is the default now) you take a screenshot of your component and paste it into your Figma file.
+- Using the "iPhone 13" simulator (it is the default now) you take a screenshot of your component and paste it into your Figma file.

-- To get the right size, set your screenshot to width 375px
+- To get the right size, set your screenshot to width 390px

 ![](images/pixel-perfection/layer-width.png)